anithamb/SOLIDITY_METACRAFTERS_BEG/README.md

 # MetacraftersSolidity Beginner Project_Create token
-This is a learning project in solidity of Metacrafters.io.Solidity is a high-level programming language designed for implementing smart contracts.
+This is a learning project in solidity of Metacrafters.io.
+Solidity is a high-level programming language designed for implementing smart contracts.

 ## Description